Viseur/Flood-Fill-Demo/README.md

 4. Colors Menu (lets the user choose an active color)

 and just for presentation again, it has a **Clear Canvas** option as well.
+NOTE: The program uses tkinter's `colorchooser` module for the colors' dialog.

 # Implementing the Flood fill functionality:
 Of course, the main part of the program is its ability to fill a section of the program with an Active Color.